There are no provisions for tax consolidation or group relief in Tanzania.

-- The penalty for any adjustment made during an audit is 100% of that adjustment rather than 100% of the underpaid tax.
-In particular, the Regulations link the penalty to the absolute adjustment rather than to the tax applied to the adjustment.
+- The penalty for any adjustment made during an audit is 100% of the underpaid tax.

 There is a thin capitalisation restriction on the amount of deductible interest for what are termed 'exempt-controlled resident entities', where the debt-to-equity ratio exceeds 7:3.
 There are specific definitions of 'debt' and 'equity' for the purposes of thin capitalisation.

 There are provisions that relate to the treatment of unallocated income of controlled foreign trusts and corporations.

 The change in control provisions are triggered at the moment the underlying ownership of an entity changes by more than 50% as compared to any time during the previous three years.
 Where there is such a change, the consequences are that:

 - the accounting period of the entity is split at the point of such a change, so that the parts of the year of income before and after the change are treated as separate years of income, and

 - there is deemed realisation of assets and liabilities at market values.